dmarx/papers-feed-template/README.md

 5. Register the PAT in the browser extension's options

 To test that everything is set up correctly, visit an arxiv `/abs/` or `/pdf/` page.
 Shortly after visiting:
-  * an issue with the label "paper" should be created
+  * an issue with a bunch of labels should be created
   * this should also trigger activity which will be logged in the repository's `Actions` tab
   * after a few minutes, the frontend should be available via gh-pages at `<username>.github.io/<repo-name>`